-Professor Joanna Wardlaw is Chair of Applied Neuroimaging and Head of Neuroimaging Sciences.
+Professor Joanna Wardlaw is Chair of Applied Neuroimaging and Head of Neuroimaging Sciences and Edinburgh Imaging.
 In her research she uses brain scanning to try to prevent and treat stroke.

 - Internationally recognised for work on the pathophysiology of cerebral small vessel disease and brain ageing, and the pathophysiology and treatment of acute ischaemic stroke especially thrombolytic therapy, and the use of imaging to diagnose acute stroke.

 - Set up the Brain Research Imaging Centre, Edinburgh in 1997.

 - Set up the Scotland-wide imaging research network in 2007 – Scottish Imaging Network, A Platform for Scientific Excellence (SINAPSE, www.sinapse.ac.uk).

 - Has provided imaging and related expertise to several multi-centre randomised clinical trials and is imaging lead for several other initiatives, such as the MRC-funded Centre for Cognitive Aging and Cognitive Epidemiology (CCACE).

 - Initiated online distance learning MScs in Neuroimaging and Imaging.